-Type 2: Basic 2 channel receivers up to ~90 watts per channel (see Type 4 for many that are over 90 w/ch); SOME simpler Boom Boxes; separate tuners; most table-top radios; many antique radios; single (and many dual deck) cassette players; 'separate' CD players up to 6 discs; up to modest-sized home sizes of speakers with simple access (powered speakers not included); up to 6 channel (no speaker amp) mixers.
+Type 2: Basic 2 channel receivers up to ~90 watts per channel (see Type 4 for many that are over 90 w/ch); SOME simpler Boom Boxes; separate tuners; most table-top radios; many antique radios; single (and many dual deck) cassette players; 'separate' CD players up to 6 discs; up to 6 channel (no speaker amp) mixers.
 Many (not all) bookshelf separates systems. $65

-Type 3: Larger home speakers, or speakers requiring speaker unit removal to gain internal access to crossover, etc.; magazine type CD/DVD players or CD/DVD players that are part of an item containing an AM/FM radio and cassette deck and/or phonograph; CD players OVER 6 discs; 3 to SOME 7 channel receivers including home theatre types, med-sized musicians mixers or amps; 'compact' musician's amps with difficult circuit board access.
+Type 3: Larger home speakers, or speakers requiring speaker unit removal to gain internal access to crossover, etc. (We no longer work on powered speakers); magazine type CD/DVD players or CD/DVD players that are part of an item containing an AM/FM radio and cassette deck and/or phonograph; CD players OVER 6 discs; 3 to SOME 7 channel receivers including home theatre types, med-sized musicians mixers or amps; 'compact' musician's amps with difficult circuit board access.
 Pro and semi-pro turntables with complicated electronics.
 Boom Boxes with lengthy disassembly.
 SOME bookshelf separates systems.
 SOME complex dual-cassette decks.
-Most powered speakers.
 Receivers 90 w/ch to 130 w/ch.
 Open Reel (Reel-to-Reel) tape units, 7" reel size. $68 to $75.

 Type 5: This Category is generally for such things as certain Open Reel (Reel-to-Reel) tape units, 7" and/or 10" reel size, that also contain such as a cassette player/recorder or an 8-track player/recorder, as they take a LOT of time to take apart and put back together.
 Triple Lead Marshall (JCM 2000 TSL122), which are highly complex and/or very heavy and CAN BE quite difficult to work on; and, may take a fair amount of time just to remove/replace the chassis.
 I usually discuss category 4 and 5 items in-depth with the customer before accepting such an item for repair, to be sure the customer and I are in agreement as to what is to be done initially, and the minimum/maximum cost for that work.
 I sometimes see items I will place in this Category that have previously been wrongly/poorly worked-on, have multiple problems, sometimes prior work caused even more problems.
 Sometimes there is extensive circuit work that is needed...and, I may need to do quite extensive Internet work to find Service Literature, etc. These PIA items includes those that take lots of labor for disassembly (and, re-assembly).
 Also included are very large mixing boards of over 12 channels, which I may decline to work on at all; and, most amplifiers over 200 w/ch.
 Pricing varies; but, such as in the case of the Marshall noted at the beginning of this paragraph, and some others, the price is $135 for our MINIMUM FEE WITH DIAGNOSTIC TESTING.
 We do NOT willy-nilly dump items into Type 5; but want you to be aware of these details, and you should ask ahead of time.
 Usually I will explain our fee for diagnostics before you ever leave a category 4 or 5 item.